Scofield-Idehen/stacks.js/docs/how-to-guides/how-to-integrate-stacking.md

 // true or false
 ```

-For testing purposes, you can use the faucet to obtain testnet STX tokens.
+You can use the faucet to obtain testnet STX tokens for testing purposes.
 Replace `<stxAddress>` below with your address:

 ```shell
 curl -XPOST "https://stacks-node-api.testnet.stacks.co/extended/v1/faucets/stx?address=<stxAddress>&stacking=true"